Last Updated on June 2, 2023

 Read More: Interesting Facts about North Carolina

 Serenity Point is an undeveloped area at the Southern tip of Topsail Island and is perfect for beachgoers and boaters.
-There is limited FREE parking, which adds to the privacy you’ll get.
+There is limited paid parking, which adds to the privacy you’ll get.

 Where to Eat in Pender County

-It’s not uncommon for us to plan our travel around food, and Pender County is filled with tons of great restaurants.
-We will try our best to include as many delicious places as possible, but stay tuned for more food guides to specific areas and towns.
+It’s not uncommon for us to plan our travel around food, and Pender County is filled with great restaurants.
+We will try to include as many delicious places as possible, but stay tuned for more food guides to specific areas and towns.

-- Sears Landing in Surf City is a mainstay Topsail Island restaurant for breakfast, lunch, and dinner.
+- Sears Landing in Surf City (806 Roland Ave) is a mainstay Topsail Island restaurant for breakfast, lunch, and dinner.
 Here, you’ll find boat access to tasty coastal food served with a friendly smile!

-- Located next to the Surf City pier, Daddy Mac’s Beach Grille pairs the best patio views on Topsail Island with delicious food.
-Serving up local seafood and open year-round (double bonus!), a meal at Daddy Mac’s should always be on your Topsail beach vacation itinerary.
+- Located next to the Surf City pier, Daddy Mac’s Beach Grille (108 N Shore Dr) pairs the best patio views on Topsail Island with delicious food.
+Serving local seafood and open year-round (double bonus!), a meal at Daddy Mac’s should always be on your Topsail beach vacation itinerary.

-- The Beach Shop and Grill in Topsail Beach uses local ingredients and offers an impressive wine selection.
-We won’t dispute what area locals often tell us—Jeff makes the best burger on the island!
+- The Beach Shop and Grill in Topsail Beach (701 S Anderson Blvd) uses local ingredients and offers an impressive wine selection.

 Want to Know Anything Else about Pender County?